webbben/memory-card-share/README.md

 * [User Guide](#user-guide) - guide for the basic features and how they are meant to be used

 # Setup Instructions
+These instructions assume that you've never used Python, git, github etc before.
+If you have, then some (or all) of this may already be taken care of.

 I'll split this into the following sections:
 * [How to install this program's dependencies](#installing-the-dependencies)
   * things like the programming language runtime, for example